 - What kind of equipment will I need to care for my child at home?

-- How long will my child require specialized at-home care?
+- How long will my child require specialized home health care?

 - Where and from whom can my child receive care?

-- Most insurance companies have comprehensive lists of in-network providers that are accessible online.
-Confirm whether your hospital is in-network.
+- Most insurance companies have full lists of in-network providers online.
+Confirm whether your hospital is in network.

 - Is a referral required from our primary care provider?

-- Some insurance plans require that a primary care physician provide a referral before receiving care from specialists.
+- Some insurance plans require that a primary care physician provide a referral before you get care from specialists.

 - Other plans may require approval from the insurance company for certain types of care.

-- Is pre-approval from the insurance company required before seeing specific providers and/or specialists?
+- Is pre-approval from the insurance company required before seeing specific providers?

-- The family should secure the necessary approval before beginning care.
-The insurance company may bill more for the care if appropriate approvals were not obtained.
+- The insurance company may bill more for the care if you did not get the correct approvals.
 In some cases, the insurance company may not cover any of the costs.

 - Are my child’s tests covered?

 - Your insurance plan may cover all tests and procedures required by your care team.
 Sometimes, tests will need to be at a specific hospital or care center to be covered.

 - The care team will likely not know which hospitals a specific plan covers.
 Confirm these details with the insurance company before getting care.